HamnaIshaq/single-price-grid-/README.md

 ### Useful resources

 - [Introduction To Responsive Web Design - HTML & CSS Tutorial](https://www.youtube.com/watch?v=srvUrASNj0s&t=34s) - This video really helped me in understanding how to approach responsive design.
 The instructor, Kevin Powell, is an amazing teacher and expalins HTML and CSS concepts really well.
-I would really recommend this video to anyone starting out and struggling with responsive design concepts.
+I would strongly recommend this video to anyone starting out and struggling with responsive design concepts.

 ## Author
 - Frontend Mentor - [@HamnaIshaq](https://www.frontendmentor.io/profile/HamnaIshaq)